Today I’ve got a guest post from Silvia Pe about Italian Stereotypes.

 So, let me clarify the 10 most famous Italian Stereotypes.

 4. True.
-Gestures empathises the meaning of anything Italians say, something that come from the heart and can mean a lot of things that language cannot express.
+Gestures emphasise the meaning of anything Italians say, something that come from the heart and can mean a lot of things that language cannot express.

 5. True.
 From North to South, Islands included, fashion is part of Italian DNA.
 Even the most anti-trendy ones have an eye for accessories, colours match, haircut or perfumes.